An Euler-Bernoulli beam with nonlinear damping and a nonlinear spring at the tip: Formulation as an evolution equation and main results

+The proof of Lemma~\ref{lumphil} is included in the proof of Lemma~\ref{semi_A} in the Appendix.
+The latter is an extension of Lemma~\ref{lumphil} to the complex analogue of $\HH$.

-For the proof see the Lemma \ref{semi_A} in the appendix.
-For the following analysis we need to properly define a Lyapunov function on $\HH$.
+For the subsequent analysis we need to properly define a Lyapunov function on $\HH$ (as defined in \eqref{def_mh}).
 In the previous section we obtained a candidate by \eqref{lyapunov}, which was defined along classical solutions $u(t)$ of \eqref{EBB_system}.
-For $y\in D(\A)$ this can equivalently be written as
+For $y=[u, v,\xi,\psi]^\top\in D(\A)$ (see \eqref{def_domain_A}) this can equivalently be written as

 This is then defined for all $y\in\HH$, and according to \eqref{Lyapunov_decay} there holds

 along all classical solutions $y(t)$.
 The following two results are easily verified: